Grecil/digital-garden/content/Learnings/Competitive Programming/1794C - Scoring Subsequences.md

 ---
 # Introduction

 This is one of my favourite problems on Codeforces.
 I solved this problem when I had just started with Codeforces.
-Solving this problem during the live contest as a newbie, unaware of concepts like dynamic programming or binary search gave me an immense confidence boost.
+Solving this problem during the live contest as a newbie, unaware of concepts like dynamic programming or binary search gave me a massive confidence boost.
 After the contest I found out that my solution was the shortest and simplest solution to the problem, more efficient than even the editorial.
 # Statement

 The score of a sequence $[s_1, s_2, \ldots, s_d]$ is defined as